michael-pollack/573Project/readme.md

 Step 2:
 all the imports you need are in *importables.py*

-below is the structure of the data folder
+Due to the size of the data files, they are not hosted on this repo.
+The expectation is that you have the files locally saved in the following directory structure:

 ```
 .